Travelling Exhibition: BEARS, MYTHS AND REALITIES

 - Version adaptée (700m2), Museum National d'histoire naturelle de Paris

-Languages : Bilingual (French and Spanish).
-Possible adaptation to another languages.
+Languages: Bilingual (French and Spanish).
+Possible adaptation to another language.